Firearms regulation in the United Kingdom: Plymouth shootings

 On 12 August 2021, 22-year-old Jake Davison, an apprentice crane operator and bodybuilding enthusiast, shot seven people, killing five including his own mother, around a residential area in the Keyham area of Plymouth in Devon.
 He then shot and killed himself.
 Davison's motives were related to his declining mental health and quality of life.
 Davison considered himself to be a part of the incel movement, blaming others for his issues and hardships and would regularly vent his frustrations online.
 Prior to carrying out the attack, Davison posted a video rant, saying how he was "beaten down".

-Davison was armed with an unspecified shotgun which he held legally on a shotgun certificate.
+Davison was armed with a legally held shotgun.
 An investigation into the events that transpired during this incident quickly revealed that Davison had previously lost his shotgun certificate after admitting to assaulting two youths at a park.
-He then had his firearm and firearm license reinstated after participating in a Pathfinder programme.
+He then had his firearm and firearm licence reinstated after participating in a Pathfinder programme.
+The coroner's inquest heard that firearms enquiry officers (FEO) at Devon and Cornwall Police had received no training for twenty years, and that a "dangerously unsafe culture" had prevailed within the Firearms Licensing Office, which was described as "a dangerous shambles".
+On 6 October 2021, the Independent Office for Police Conduct issued disciplinary notices to two members of Devon and Cornwall Police over their handling of Davison's shotgun certificate.

-The incident prompted the Home Office to review how firearms certificates and shotgun certificates were issued and which amendments to make to ensure people who are in a similar disposition to Davison cannot gain access to firearms.
+The incident prompted the Home Office to review how firearms certificates and shotgun certificates were issued.
+In June 2023, it was announced that a national training programme for FEOs would be introduced by 2024.
+Provision of appropriate role training had originally been recommended by the Cullen Inquiry into the 1996 Dunblane massacre, but had not been implemented by police or the Home Office.

-This was the first mass shooting in the United Kingdom to happen since the Cumbria shooting.